iamkirankumaryadav/SQL/Joins.md

 <h3 name='left'>2.
 LEFT Join</h3>

-Join all the rows from `left` table and matching rows from `right` table.
+Join all the rows from `left` table and matching rows from `right` table, even if there are no matching rows in the right table.

 If there are no matches in the right table, `Null` values are returned for the right table columns.